Reposite streamlines the most tedious tasks for travel agents – TechCrunch

 When you’re ready to go ahead and sign a contract, you can invoice your clients and pay your suppliers from Reposite.
 You can see if there are any pending payment.

-The startup is still quite young and recently raised a seed round of $2.5 million.
-Liberty City Ventures is leading the round, with Greycroft, Pritzker and Raine also participating.
+The startup is still quite young and will be announcing a new seed round later this month.
+Previous investors include Greycroft, Pritzker and Raine.

 While there isn’t a ton of travel activity during the pandemic, the startup thinks its product can help the industry as a whole for a better recovery.
 It should certainly help some travel agents become more efficient, which could improve the bottom line.